listenToRipley/angular/README.md

 The backbone of angular is components.

 You start with the "app" component which is the "root" of all components.
 Other children components will be nested inside of your root.

+Application related contents, such a new components usually live inside of the `./src/app` folder.

+Each component should have it's own folder and best practice states that folder should be titled after the component it contains.

+The naming convention usually goes: `title.component.ts`, this will aslo be the name of the component.

+We use classes to create these components which are known as *Decorators*.
+We have to import the component type to help differentiate between a regular typescript class and an angular component class.
+The class use is really what make it possible to reuse these elements.

+You usually will have your `ts` file and the related `html` file that will house the template `html` code.

+### Decorators

+You can identify a decorator in code since it will have an `@` before the element.

+You will have to configure these items by providing a JS object with the required information.